This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Plant in Old Buckets

-I also use florists buckets, when I can find them; cut the bottoms off, stand on the soil, and fill them with compost to use for deep-rooted vegetables such as carrots and parsnips.
+I also use florists buckets, when I can find them; cut the bottoms off, stand them on the soil, and fill them with compost to use for deep-rooted vegetables such as carrots and parsnips.
 Larger containers such as old recycling boxes or an old plastic baby’s bath also come in useful for something like potatoes.
 Plastic takes a long time to decompose but if you put it to another use, rather than sending it to the landfill then you are helping to save the planet as well.

 Large clear plastic bags split down the sides make excellent cloches or as a covering to warm up the soil before planting, and potting compost bags turned inside out can be used to line window boxes and hanging baskets.